hack-technicolor/hack-technicolor/docs/Recovery.md

 If you previously backed up your configuration, you can now restore it to your Gateway.

-## BOOTP recovery mode (TFTP flashing)
+## BOOTP flashing

 This guide is useful if you need to load a different firmware on your `bank_1` firmware partition, in case of a downgrade or replace a corrupt one.

 !!! note "Your firmware is unlikely to be corrupt!"
-    - If Your Gateway stopped working normally after some mods or tweaks, it is very unlikely you messed up the firmware partitions since all your mods and settings are stored in the `userfs` or `rootfs_data` partition instead.
+    - If your Gateway stopped working normally after some mods or tweaks, it is very unlikely you messed up the firmware partitions since all your mods and settings are stored in the `userfs` or `rootfs_data` partition instead.
 Reloading a firmware in such situations won't make any difference unless you load a different version which is known to somehow work fine enough with your messed up mods & settings.

 This should work for any known Technicolor device build on a Broadcom BCM63xx platform.
 Since basically forever, Technicolor gateways have had a corrupt firmware recovery mechanism built in.

 By holding down a button (usually reset) at power on, the Gateway will enter BOOTP mode which will allow you to flash firmware into `bank_1`, while the appropriate software is running on your PC

-If both firmware banks contain invalid firmware's, the Gateway will enter BOOTP recovery mode automatically after three failed boot attempts on both banks.
+If both firmware banks contain invalid firmware's, the Gateway will enter BOOTP mode automatically after three failed boot attempts on both banks.

 !!! warning "Please note and take into account"
     - This will not automatically switch the active bank for you, if the active bank is `bank_2` and it still contains a valid firmware it will still boot it, instead of the one you are flashing here.